leptos-rs/leptos/docs/book/src/async/13_actions.md

 }
 ```

-`create_action` takes a reactive `Scope` and an `async` function that takes a reference to a single argument, which you could think of as its “input type.”
+`create_action` takes an `async` function that takes a reference to a single argument, which you could think of as its “input type.”

 > The input is always a single type.
 If you want to pass in multiple arguments, you can do it with a struct or tuple.
 >